se-edu/learningresources/contents/node/nodejs.md

 In contrast, node allows for a **non-blocking** I/O model with its event-driven structure.

 I/O requests are delegated to other systems (e.g. file system and databases).
 While an I/O operation is incomplete, the event loop can still process subsequent requests.
-When the I/O request is complete, the handler registered with the request is scheduled to be executed on the event loop again.
+When the I/O request is complete, the handler registered with the request is then scheduled to be executed on the event loop.

 ### Benefit 4: Use JavaScript for Both Front and Back-end Development

 Using Node for back-end development makes it possible to share common code functionality between the front-end and back-end, which leads to less code maintainence.
-It also decreases the potential communication overhead between front and back-end developers, since they share the same code base, and may hence also lead to a more multidisciplinary team.
+Since the same code base is shared, it may hence also lead to a more multidisciplinary team that is familiar with both front and back-end development, reducing the potential communication overhead involved.

 ### Benefit 5: Easy Dependency Management With npm